shader-slang/shader-slang.github.io/community/index.md

 #### Owner

 Every file in the Slang repository has a list of owners.
 An owner of a directory has right to approve pull requests touching the directory.
-A pull request is considered approved only when at least two owners for each directory changed by the pull request have approved the pull request.
+A pull request is approved only when at least two owners of each directory affected by the changes have given their approval.
 If you are a committer and think you’re ready to become an owner of a directory, put up a PR to the relevant OWNERs and get two owners to review it.
 In face of conflict between owner, owner need to reach consensus amongst themselves.

 #### Language Owner